New Build vs Older House

 The answer to this is subjective and depends on your personal preference as well as your situation.

-I have run a successful New Homes department and also an online estate agency selling older properties for the last twenty years so am familiar with the advantages and disadvantages of both.
+I have run a successful New Homes department in Gloucester along with an online estate agency selling older properties for the last twenty five years so am familiar with the advantages and disadvantages of both.

 The aim of this article is to outline the advantages of new-build and existing property to help you decide whether to go for a new build or an older house.

 Buying a new house is similar to buying a new car.
 The joy of buying a fresh new home that hasn’t been lived in before and with pristine walls and flooring beats buying a 1930s semi with an aged kitchen and bathroom.
 Often if you buy early enough you are also able to make your own colour choices and move in with the tiling, flooring, decorating and appliances all configured to your own personal taste.

 You’ll also receive a builders warranty such as by the NHBC (National House Building Council) 10 year warranty which will give you peace of mind should there be any major issues.